Physical Graffiti: Side four

 Some older material for Physical Graffiti was recorded at Stargroves.

 "Night Flight" was recorded at Headley Grange in 1971 for the fourth album.
-Besides the usual bass, Jones plays Hammond organ on the track, and Page plays guitar through a Leslie speaker.
+In addition to the usual bass, Jones plays Hammond organ on the track, and Page plays guitar through a Leslie speaker.
 Plant wrote the lyrics after reading a news headline entitled "Nuclear Damage Test Threat" and wondered why there seemed to be little peace and love in the world.

 "The Wanton Song" was built around a Page guitar riff.
 Unlike some of the other tracks recorded at the 1974 Headley Grange sessions, it was straightforward to arrange, with the group building the song around the riffs.

 "Boogie with Stu" was a jam session with Rolling Stones pianist Ian Stewart based around the Ritchie Valens song "Ooh My Head".
 (Note: The track is co-credited to "Mrs. Valens", a reference to Ritchie's mother.
-The credit came about after the band had heard she never received any royalties from her son's hits.)
+The credit came after the band learned she never received any royalties from her son's hits.)
 It was recorded in 1971 at Headley Grange during the same session that produced "Rock and Roll" for the group's fourth album.
 It did not credit Valens or Bob Keane, instead crediting Valens' mother.
 Eventually a lawsuit was filed by Keane, and half of the award went to Valens' mother, although she was not part of the suit.

 "Black Country Woman" was recorded in the garden at Stargroves in 1972 for Houses of the Holy, as part of the group's desire to work in "off the wall" locations outside a traditional studio environment.
 The track was nearly abandoned when an aeroplane cruised overhead, but it was left on the final recording for effect.

-"Sick Again" was written by Page and Plant about the 1973 tour and their experience with meeting groupies.
-The track was driven by Bonham's drumming and Page's guitar riffs.
+Page and Plant wrote "Sick Again" about the 1973 tour and their experience meeting groupies.
+Bonham's drumming and Page's guitar riffs drove the track.
 The arrangement had been worked out before recording, and was straightforward to put down on tape.

 Unreleased material

-As Physical Graffiti collected various out-takes from earlier albums, little was left over from the recording sessions that was not eventually released.
+As Physical Graffiti collected various outtakes from earlier albums, little from the recording sessions was left over and not eventually released.
 An early arrangement of "Custard Pie", different from the final version, was reworked as "Hots on For Nowhere" on the following album, Presence.
 A number of other outtakes from earlier album sessions that had not been put on Physical Graffiti were later included on the 1982 album Coda.